input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/form_template_elements/multi_line_text_entry.md

 # Form Template Element - Multi Line Text Entry

-UI - One or more Lines of text entry.
+## Functional Behavior

+A multi line plain text entry field.
 Line breaks, and special characters are allowed.
 Special formatted markup, such as [Markdown][CommonMark] are not allowed.

-Enter multiple lines of plain text.
-You can use line breaks but no special formatting.
+## Visual Representation

+A Text entry box that allows multiple lines of plain text up to the maximum number of allowed characters.

 ## Parent Elements